Wash Day – Sunday

 I filled my tiny washing machine with water, begged for a little Tide detergent then gathered my doll’s clothing.
 There I sat, rhythmically cranking the miniature plungers up and down dislodging the make believe filth from my sedentary doll’s clothes.

 The glass faceted wash tub sported a mini-wringer used to squeeze water from the wet laundry.
-With laundry suitably clean, I filled the washer with fresh water and rinsed the soap from the fabric.
+With laundry suitably clean, I filled the washer with fresh water, rinsing the soap from the fabric.
 One more wringing and I was done.
-Afterward, I scattered the wet clothes on the porch floor near the sudsy puddles and rinse water puddles.
+Afterward, I scattered the wet clothes on the porch floor near the sudsy and rinse water puddles.
 Well, I made a mess of the porch.
 But the sun would take care of that for me.
 Besides, I had something else I wanted to do.
 I wasn’t sure what that was yet?
 It had to be something fun to make this gosh-darn-long-Sunday go away.
 The dog.
 Where was the dog?

 “Tiny!”
 I called, leaving my naked doll sun-bathing, patiently waiting for someone to pick her up, perhaps dress her in her nice, clean clothes.
 I suppose Mom did her Mom thing, cleaning up the front porch while I searched for Tiny.
 Don’t quite remember that part.